-UFD-P2 - Sufficiency of development capacity293
+UFD-P2 - Sufficiency of development capacity

-Ensure that at least sufficient housing and business development capacity is provided in urban areas in the short, medium and long term, including by:
+Ensure that at least Sufficient1981 urban area housing and business development capacity is provided in urban areas, including any required competitiveness margin, is provided in the short, medium and long term, including by:1982

-- (5) responding to any demonstrated insufficiency in housing or business development capacity by increasing development capacity or providing more development infrastructure as required, as soon as practicable, - (5A) being responsive to plan changes that demonstrate compliance with UFD-P10, and - (6) requiring Tier 2 urban environments to meet, at least, the relevant housing bottom lines in APP10.
+- (1) undertaking strategic planning in accordance with UFD-P1 - (2) identifying areas for urban intensification in accordance with UFD-P3, - (3) identifying areas for urban expansion in accordance with UFD-P4, - (4) providing for commercial and industrial activities in accordance with UFD-P5 and UFD-P61983 - (5) responding to any demonstrated insufficiency in housing or business development capacity by increasing development capacity or providing more development infrastructure as required, as soon as practicable, - (5A) being responsive to plan changes that demonstrate compliance with UFD-P10, 1984 and - (6) requiring Tier 2 urban environments to meet, at least, the relevant housing bottom lines in APP10.

-UFD-P3 - Urban intensification294
+UFD-P3 - Urban intensification

-Manage intensification in urban areas, so that as a minimum,
+Manage Within urban areas intensification in urban areas, so that as a minimum, is enabled where it: 1985

-- (1) contributes to establishing or maintaining the qualities of a well-functioning urban environment, - (2) is well-served by existing or planned development infrastructure and additional infrastructure, - (3) enables heights and densities that meets the greater of demonstrated demand for housing and/or business use or the level of accessibility provided for by existing or planned active transport or public transport, and - (5) addresses issues of concern to iwi and hapū, including those identified in any relevant iwi planning documents.
+- (1) contributes to establishing or maintaining the qualities of a well-functioning urban environment, - (2) is well-served by existing or planned development infrastructure and additional infrastructure, - (3) enables heights and densities that1986 meets the greater of demonstrated demand for housing and/or business use or the level of accessibility provided for by existing or planned active transport or public transport, - (4) addresses an identified shortfall for housing or business space, in accordance with UFD-P2, 1987 - (5) addresses issues of concern to iwi and hapū, including those identified in any relevant iwi planning documents, and - (6) manages adverse effects on values or resources identified by this RPS that require specific management or protection.
+1988